 CTLF is an electronic portal made to give access to the main works in linguistics from the origin of the discipline.
 It is continually updated.
 It is composed of 5 websites : (1) descriptive records (702 records) ; (2) a specialized bibliography (4237 records) ; (3) texts in image mode (170 books) ; (4) texts in text mode (765 texts representing 65483 pages) ; (5) a group of articles about the domain.
-It is associated to a related website, Frantext-CTLF that allows combined researches on all of the texts.
+It is associated with a related website, Frantext-CTLF, which allows combined searches on all texts.
 The database is widely used by people all over the world (as we know thanks to statistics provided by Google Analytics) interested in the development of linguistics theories.

 2. Electronic critical edition of the Liber Glossarum (http://liber-glossarum.huma-num.fr/index.html), ERC LibGloss (Resp.
 A. Grondeux)

 The LibGloss project (ERC Stg 263577) , led by Anne Grondeux, with the collaboration of Franck Cinato, took place between 2011 and 2016.
 ERC funding helped set up a team that, in 5 years, produced an electronic edition of the Liber Glossarum with 56.000 records, which is now available online on a website http://liber-glossarum.huma-num.fr/index.html

 3. Les Notae Dunelmenses (Durham C.IV.29).
 Priscien lu par Guillaume de Champeaux et son école, A. Grondeux, I. Rosier-Catach (eds.), Turnhout, Brepols, 2017 (2 vols, 1200 p.)